Keats/pixelspa.com/README.md

 $ npm install
 ```

-Now create a real-aws.json file by copying aws.json and fill it with the right values.
+Now create a real-aws.json file by copying aws.json and fill the keys.
-Region is already filled to the one in Ireland